jrandj/aws-security-specialty/README.md

 1. You have an EBS volume attached to a running EC2 instance that uses KMS for encryption.
 Someone has deleted the CMK which was used for the EBS encryption.
 Which of the following options is needed so that the EC2 instance can still use the EBS volume?
     * The deletion of the CMK has no immediate effect on the EC2 instance or the EBS volume because EC2 uses the plaintext data key (not the CMK) to encrypt the disk.

+1. Your application currently uses customer keys which are generated via AMS KMS in the US east region.
+You now want to use the same set of keys from the EU-Central region.
+How can this be accomplished?
+    * AMS KMS supports multi-region keys, which are AWS KMS keys in different AWS regions that can be used interchangeably.
+Mult-region keys are not global, you create a multi-region primary key and then replicate it into regions that you select within an AWS partition, then you can manage the key in each region independently.

+1. Your company has created a set of keys using the AWS KMS service.
+They need to ensure that each key is only used for certain services.
+For example, they want one key to be used only by the S3 service.
+How can this be achieved?
+    * The `kms:ViaService` condition key limits the use of a CMK to requests from particular AWS services.

+1. You have a set of CMKs created using the AWS KMS service.
+These keys have been used for around 6 months.
+Recently there are some new KMS features, and the default key policy is updated to include certain new permissions.
+How would you update the key policies of the existing CMKs?
+    * The key policies of existing CMKs are not updated automatically.
+Follow the AWS console alert in KMS and upgrade the key policies.

+1. A company is using S3 to store data in the cloud, and they want to ensure that all the data in the bucket is encrypted.
+Which option meets this requirement with the least overhead?
+    * Server sid encryption is the easiest.
+Use SSE-E3 with a CMK to allow managing the key policy and its rotation.

+1. You are building a distributed HPC system that will process large multi-GB files.
+The sensitive nature of the data in these files requires them to be encrypted.
+What steps are the best approach to use AWS KMS to satisfy the encryption requirement?
+    * The Encrypt API can encrypt up to 4 kB of data, which is not large enough for this question.
+You will need to use the GenerateDataKeyWithoutPlaintext API to generate a data key, and then distribute the key to the components of the system.
+The Decrypt API can be used to decrypt the data key, and the plaintext key can be used to encrypt the data.

+1. A company is using a Redshift cluster as its data warehouse solution.
+There is a requirement from the internal IT security team to ensure that data gets encrypted at rest for the Redshift database.
+How can this be achieved?
+    * The Redshift cluster can be encrypted with either AWS KMS or HSM.

+1. You serve as a KMS Key Administrator for your company department.
+A KMS CMK with imported key material is about to expire.
+You need to use the same key material in the CMK and the application should use the same CMK.
+Which option should be used to rectify this situation?
+    * You should encrypt the same key material and reimport the key material to the same CMK.

+1. You serve as a KMS Key Administrator for your company department.
+You've created a new KMS CMK with imported key material.
+You're importing the key material into the KMS CMK.
+The import operation is failing.
+What are the possible causes of the problem?
+    * The key material must be a 256-bit symmetric key.
+The import token has a 24-hour expiration time and must be imported before 24 hours.